Pasture Mixes and Forage Grasses

 Indiangrass (15%)

-Indian is a warm season grass that spreads by seed and short rhizomes.
+A warm season grass that spreads by seed and short rhizomes.
 It grows to a height of 3 to 6 feet and will grow on sandy soil, it is better adapted to moist well-drained bottomlands.
 Indiangrass exhibits moderate salt tolerance and will withstand occasional flooding.
 It makes good quality hay, and is found primarily in the tall grass prairie, and mixed-grass prairie.
 Primary use is in wildlife habitat and native range and pasture mixtures.

 Sideoats Grama (10%)